peterdemin/pip-compile-multi/README.rst

     Locking requirements/local.in to requirements/local.txt.
 References: ['base', 'test']

 Yes, that's right.
-All the tedious dependency versions management job done with a single command, that doesn't even have options.
+All the tedious dependency versions management job done with a single command that doesn't even have options.

 Now you can run ``git diff`` to review the changes and ``git commit`` to save them.
 To install the new set of versions run: